A Multivariate Bernoulli-Based Sampling Method for Multi-Label Data with Application to Meta-Research: Discussion

 \subsection{Similarity to Inverse Probability Weighted Estimator (IPWE)}

-In IPWE, we first estimate the propensity score, which is the probability of receiving treatment given observed covariates X, $\probP(A = 1 \mid X)$, assuming there is no unmeasured confounders.
+Our algorithms are similar to IPWE, in that both frameworks estimate an optimal set of weights to correct for underlying distributional imbalances.
+IPWE first estimates the propensity score, which is the probability of receiving treatment given observed covariates X, $\probP(A = 1 \mid X)$, assuming there is no unmeasured confounders.
 The goal for IPWE is to consistently estimate the treatment effect under a marginally randomized experiment where the treatment assignment is independent of covariates, $\probP(A=a\mid X) = \probP(A=a), \forall X$.
 This implies $f(X\mid A) = f(X)$.
-Let $f_{\text{IPW}}(X\mid A)$ be the distribution of covariates after IPW \citep{whatif},
+Let $f_{\text{IPW}}(X\mid A)$ be the distribution of covariates after IPW \citep{HERNAN2025},

 where $w$ is the estimated propensity score.
 In our scenario, $f(X)$ represents the distribution of labels that satisfy our criteria for the marginal distribution.
 Instead of constructing a model to estimate $\probP(A\mid X)$, we employ optimization to determine the weights $Q$.
 In contrast, in IPWE, the target distribution $f(X)$ is distinct, while in our case, it has an infinite range of possibilities.
 Consequently, $Q$ lacks a closed-form solution and cannot be estimated using traditional supervised learning models, given IPWE assumes a true unique $\probP(A\mid X)$.